dss-extensions/dss_capi/docs/known_differences.md

 # Known differences

-This document assumes some knowledge of the COM API and the basic model of DSS C-API.
+This document assumes some knowledge of the COM API and the basic model of AltDSS/DSS C-API.

 ## Important notes